 - Electrician – Ask for references from people you trust, set up interviews, and choose a business to work with.
 Different license types are qualified for different types of electrical work.
 Generally someone with an E-1 license is qualified to do any and all types of electrical work around your home, but you can click here to review license types and scope of work for electrical licensees.

 - Home Improvement Contractor(s) - Talk to people who are having work done now or in the recent past, get names and carefully check references.
 You may want to speak with your local building inspector, especially to learn who you should avoid.
 Remember to verify that your contractors are registered with the Department of Consumer Protection!

-- Tree Service / Arborist - If a tree falls on your property and needs to be completely removed, you can use a registered home improvement contractor for the removal work.
-But in order to treat a tree with broken limbs -- a tree you want to save -- you need the services of a licensed arborist.
+- Tree Service / Arborist - In order to treat a tree with broken limbs -- a tree you want to save -- you need the services of a licensed arborist.
 The Department of Energy and Environmental Protection licenses arborists, so be sure that anyone you choose is properly licensed and insured